R00Ki3/ff_limbo_dm/README.md

 ### Includes!
 - Mulch style death match.
 - Direct hits only.
-- Flags included for capture the flag if desired.
+- Flags for CTF if desired.